AlexRyabov/turnover/README.md

 SpecColumns = 4:N;

-#turnover index richness based
+#richness based turnover index
 SERr = turnover_s(data[, SpecColumns]) #default parameters
 SERr = turnover_s(data[, SpecColumns], method = "SERr") #explicit
 #note that our richness based turnover index is equivalent to the binary distance in R
-#so we can get the same result using
+#so you can get the same result using
 SERr2 = as.matrix(dist(data[, SpecColumns][, ], method = "binary"))
 #both functions give the same result
 plot(SERr, SERr2)